borisblagov/BEAVARs/docs/src/Chan2020minn.md

 julia> out_strct = beavar(model_type, set_strct, hyp_strct, data_strct);
 ```

-**That's it!** `out_struct` contains the relevant output from the model and is used as input for further analyses such as forecasts or structural analysis (impulse response functions).
+**That's it!** `out_strct` contains the relevant output from the model and is used as input for further analyses such as forecasts or structural analysis (impulse response functions).

 ```julia
 julia> out_strct